 Let’s get into a detailed analysis of how using spreadsheets is affecting accounting firms and why CRM for accountants is the solution to this problem:

 Need for better collaboration between teams and clients

-Accounting firms that handle clients data need a single shared source of all contacts including sharing data within the team as well as with clients.
+Accounting firms that handle client data need a single shared source of all contacts, including sharing data within the team as well as with clients.
 While Excel can be shared, it can lead to unnecessary complications since it isn’t a single shared source and anyone can view and edit the data.
 However, with a CRM, multiple users can access specific data at the same time and any changes made to the data by one user can be traced and are instantly reflected to others.
 This allows each member to be up-to-date with the latest data.

 Adapting to the changing industry:

-The Accounting industry has been one of the industries that has succeeded by adapting to technological advancements.
+The accounting industry has been one of the industries that has succeeded by adapting to technological advancements.
 Those that haven’t adapted have been overtaken by the larger whales in the ocean.
-Between 2017 and 2019, nearly 490 small firms perished either by complete takeovers or due to the difficulty to adapt to the changing industry.
+Between 2017 and 2019, nearly 490 small firms perished, either by complete takeovers or due to the difficulty to adapt to the changing industry.

 As an accounting firm grows, so does its information and data handling that can cause information overload for users.
 With Excel, extracting previous data to manually create insightful reports from the vast database becomes very complex.
 Depending only on Excel in such scenarios can cause reporting complexities.
 CRM can help in overcoming such challenges by offering on-demand reports by using various integrated templates for the concerned use cases.

-CRM can ease reporting by making it simpler and faster with zero error.
+CRM can ease reporting by making it simpler, faster, and with zero error.
 CRM can be used as a data warehouse as well as a reporting tool.